supunsarachitha/Bing-Daily-Wallpaper/README.md

 # Bing-Daily-Wallpaper

 This mobile app use bing wallpaper and set as mobile wallpaper automatically.
-This is an open source project you can find source code from here.
+This is an open source project.

 ## Built With
 mobile technology - xamarin forms